Aspen Colorado hiking trails do not disappoint. These are the 10 best hikes in Aspen that any outdoor lover will enjoy with unforgettable views!

-The Hunter Creek Valley area provides stunning views of the Elk Mountains, complimented by a unique glimpse into Aspen’s past.
+The Hunter Creek Valley area provides stunning views of the Elk Mountains, complemented by a unique glimpse into Aspen’s past.

 Up for some adventure?
 Try to find the hidden cabin behind the 10th Mountain Division Bridge or head inside one of the cabins for a dose of mining history.

-The best part of the Hunter Creek Trail is that you can choose between two different hikes, or just go as far as you’d like.
+The best part of the Hunter Creek Trail is that you can choose between two different hikes or go as far as you’d like.

-From the 10th Mountain Bridge to the Van Horn Trail is 2.5 miles one way while from the 10th Mountain Bridge to the Midway Creek Trail is seven miles.
+The 10th Mountain Bridge to the Van Horn Trail is 2.5 miles one way, while the 10th Mountain Bridge to the Midway Creek Trail is seven miles.